 There was no lack of enthusiasm in those early days, but the shape of our programs was still forming.
-Our first week-long program was in Chiang Mai in Thailand during which Kylie, our current Program Director, worked with local school children to develop their English language skills using the performing arts.
+Our first week-long program was in Chiang Mai in Thailand during which Kylie, our current General Manager, worked with local school children to develop their English language skills using the performing arts.
 In the same year we undertook a tour of regional Queensland with senior members of the Australian Girls Choir, reaching hundreds of children in performances and workshops, and culminating in a performance for then Governor of Queensland – the Honourable Quentin Bryce.

 Building regional relationships

-After delivering a number of successful programs between 2007 and 2009 in Australia and overseas, in the years following our focus has centred on Australia’s remote west and north. g-oz first visited Halls Creek and Carnarvon in Western Australia in 2010 and 2013 respectively, and we are proud to continue our relationship with these communities to this day – partnering with Halls Creek District High School and Carnarvon Community College.
+After delivering a number of successful programs between 2007 and 2009 in Australia and overseas, in the years following, our focus has centred on Australia’s remote west and north. g-oz first visited Halls Creek and Carnarvon in Western Australia in 2010 and 2013 respectively, and we are proud to continue our relationship with these communities to this day – partnering with Halls Creek District High School and Carnarvon Community College.
 In 2016 we expanded our programs to include the Far North Queensland community of Lockhart River, and have been fortunate to work with the Puuya Foundation and Lockhart State School in the region.
 In 2021 we piloted the program in Kowanyama and undertook our first Community Program visits to Kowanyama State School in 2022.
 August 2022 saw us run our first Community Program in Bidyadanga in conjunction with La Grange Remote Area School.
 Consistent and reliable contact between g-oz program coordinators and g-oz participants is central to our success, and is a point of difference to many other similar programs.

 Delivering programs designed to inspire